Tickets for National Museum of Science and Technology Leonardo da Vinci: Skip The Line

 - Entry to the Enrico Toti submarine and the helicopter flight simulator

-- The easiest way to reach the museum is by taking Metro M2 (Green line), get off at S. Ambrogio and walk about 280 m to the museum
+- The easiest way to reach the museum is by taking Metro M2 (Green line) to S. Ambrogio and walk about 280 m to the museum